 I knew there were some silly rules at BJU (no walking on the grass, women have to wear stockings, etc).
 But there were also good people, and the school provided a solid education in certain areas.

 However, 30 years later, when abuse victims and survivors began speaking to me about their experiences there, I didn’t say, “Well, *I* didn’t have a bad experience there, so you must not be telling the truth.”
 I listened, and I believed them.
-Eventually I began speaking out, explaining among other things why “loyalty” was not a Christian virtue.
+Eventually I began speaking out, explaining among other things why “loyalty” is not a Christian virtue.
 I discovered in 2014 that many Christians didn’t think logically and many Christians didn’t know the Bible.
 And that is all part of the path that has led me to where I am now.

 But today I’m pondering the 40-years-ago experience.
 George Mueller, though he may have had his blind spots, is still one of my heroes as an example of prayer, of seeing a desperate need (orphans on the streets of English cities), wanting to provide for that need, and wanting to see God glorified through that provision.